jirris/clickclacker/README.md

   - configparser
   - lxml (note in Rasbian you have to install this with apt-get install python3-lxml, this installs also bs4).
   - nordpool, if you plan to use Nordpool script in tools instead of Entsoe.
-  - Flask & waitress, if you plan to use webeditor (small and bad), check readme.md in webedit folder
+  - Flask, waitress and flask_httpauth, if you plan to use webeditor (small and bad), check readme.md in webedit folder
+  - discord_webhook, if you want to use discord for messages

 Install with: pip3 install library